mvaganov/CmdLineAsteroids/notes.md

 ```
 also run.

-`voice`
+### voice
-tp look at particles closer, we should zoom in with our graphics context.
+to look at particles closer, we should zoom in with our graphics context.
-we can do that by simply modifying the ShapeScale member
+we can do that by simply modifying the `ShapeScale` member

 but doing this doesn't zoom into the center of the screen, it zooms into the origin point. that isn't what we want.

-`scene`
+we need some real math to make this zoom look good.

+### scene
 src/MrV/CommandLine/DrawBuffer_geometry_.cs
 ```
 ...